Print

 Instructions

-1. Prepare the char siu marinade: In a small bowl, combine the dark brown sugar, soy sauce, Chinese five spice, garlic powder, & red food coloring (if using).
-Season with 2 teaspoons kosher salt & 1/4 teaspoon ground white pepper.
+1. Prepare the char siu marinade: In a small bowl, combine the dark brown sugar, soy sauce, Chinese five spice, garlic powder, and red food coloring (if using).
+Season with 2 teaspoons kosher salt and ¼ teaspoon ground white pepper.
 Whisk to combine well.
-Transfer 1/4 of the marinade to a small airtight container or jar & reserve for basting the roasted pork.How to make char siu, step 1: Prepare the char siu pork marinade.
+Transfer 1/4 of the marinade to a small airtight container or jar and reserve for basting the roasted pork.How to make char siu, step 1: Prepare the char siu pork marinade.
 Mixed char siu marinade fills a large glass mixing bowl that sits atop a creamy white textured surface.
 A spatula rests inside of the bowl after mixing & a plate of boneless pork shoulder rests alongside.

 Notes